weixuan2008/dingding-rabbitmq-demo/README.md

 Requirements:
 -------------------
-1. maven installed
+1. This tutorial assumes RabbitMQ is installed and running on localhost on standard port (5672).
+In case you use a different host, port or credentials, connections settings would require adjusting.
-2. Rabbitmq installed
+2. rabbitmq user added that will be used by below demo.
-3. rabbitmq user added that will be used by below demo.
+3. maven installed